ayyjohn/ayyjohn.github.io/_posts/2021-01-11-herbie-for-roty.markdown

 I was able to get the script to run, but it wasn't working.
 It wasn't able to find the elements I told it to look for that it had been able to prior.

-I suspected this the scope issue again, so instead of telling it to fire on the NFL's vote page URL, I gave it [https://www.riddle.com/a/290378](https://www.riddle.com/a/290378), which is the href from the iframe on the voting page.
+I suspected this was the scope issue again, so instead of telling it to fire on the NFL's vote page URL, I gave it [https://www.riddle.com/a/290378](https://www.riddle.com/a/290378), which is the href from the iframe on the voting page.

 ![iframe](/assets/herbie_roty/iframe.png)